foodmenus/foodmenus/README.md

 ## Make necessary changes and commit those changes

 Now Copy your image into the menus folder.
 Make sure you are using a unique name and not replacing the existing file name.
 Also, please make sure the images are captured with good angle, and the contents are readable.
-(Preferablly scanned with something like Camscanner.)
+(Preferablly scanned with something like Camscanner or Phone Scanner Apps.)

 [Optional] Now open `Contributors.md` file in a text editor, add your name to it.
 Now, save the file.